 Kolar Bora (Bengali-style fennel-flavored banana fritters in syrup)

-Stroopies Waffle Cookies (Dutch cinnamon cookies filled with caramel and dipped in chocolate) — contains wheat, eggs and dairy
+Stroopies Waffle Cookies (Dutch cinnamon cookies filled with caramel) — plain or chocolate-dipped

 Lebu Cha (Calcutta-style black tea with lemon and rock salt)